simbo1905/cu-final-mssql/meetup.md

 https://developers.redhat.com/products/cdk/overview/

 Before you run the commands to setup the VM you need to export your redhat developer account details.
-This is used to register the OS running in the VM which is RHEL7:
+This is used to register the OS running in the VM which is RHEL7.
+To do this edit this little script to use your redhat login and then run it:

 ```
 #!/usr/bin/env bash